mathebuddy/smoke/README.md

 ## Fixed (only items since announcement on 27 June 20:00) -- newest first
 2023-06-28
+- added button to repeat randomized exercises
-- show progress within level
+- progress within level is now shown
-- show progress in level overview
+- progress in level overview is now shown
-- keyboard: non-numeric chars/strings must be separated (e.g. "isqrt(" -> "i * sqrt(")
+- keyboard: non-numeric chars/strings are now separated by "*" (e.g. "isqrt(" -> "i * sqrt(")
-- invalid term inputs should be highlighted
+- invalid term inputs are now marked by a border at top and bottom of the input field
-- permanent headers (top bar + level navigation bar) may consume too much vertical space on small screens
+- permanent headers (top bar + level navigation bar) consumed too much vertical space on small screens
-- level oberview: icons should be arranged in 4 columns max
+- level oberview: icons are rearranged to fill 4 columns max
-- level overview graph does not show edges
+- level overview graph now shows edges